Suv05/Friends-Zone-DSA-Hub/README.md

-# Contributing to Friends Zone DSA Club
+# Contributing to Friends Zone DSA Hub

 Welcome to Friends Zone DSA Club! 🎉
 This repository is for practicing DSA (Data Structures and Algorithms) together.
 Follow the steps below to contribute your solutions to the repository.